avonavia/HugeDockerManager/README.md

 # Web File Explorer & Docker Manager
 ## A powerful web-based tool for managing your files and Docker environment seamlessly.
 This project allows you to browse, read, delete, upload, and redact files, as well as run scripts and organize files into categories.
-Additionally, it provides comprehensive Docker container and image management features.
+Additionally, it provides Docker container management features.

 ### Features:
 #### * File Management